micro-community/development/README.md

-# Micro Development
+# M3O Platform Development

-The Micro-Community development roadmap, docs, team and contribution guide.
+The development roadmap, docs, team and contribution guide for m3o from community ,but more.

 # Overview

 Micro is the fastest way to build, share and collaborate on services in the Cloud and beyond.
 Our goal is to continue on this mission in an open and collaborative way, both as a team and community.
-Up until now most of our ideas and development have revolved around discussions in [Slack](https://slack.m3o.com).
+Up until now most of our ideas and development have revolved around discussions in [Wechat](wechat).

 This repo serves as an open forum for collaboration, design docs and the roadmap.